 Interestingly, the merchant discount rate for UPI transactions through apps like GPay is 0%.
 As a result, it leads to higher profit for the business as there is no MDR discounted from the settlement.

 It is important to note that the payment gateway may have fixed charges on top of the MDR.
 These fixed charges may be the setup fee or the annual maintenance fee.
-However, Cashfree does not levy any setup or maintenance fees on its merchants
+However, Cashfree Payments does NOT levy any setup or maintenance fees on its merchants.

 Transactions through UPI apps like GPay are easy.
 However, it is even easier to reconcile them.
 Reconciling your payment is cross-checking every payment company payment transaction and thus, understanding the expense and profits.